 Their second feature documentary, We Don't Deserve Dogs, was selected to premiere in competition at SXSW 2020, which was canceled due to the coronavirus pandemic.
 The film recommenced its festival run later in 2020, with selections at major festivals including Warsaw Film Festival, Miami Film Festival GEMS, and the Brisbane International Film Festival.

 Matt and Rosie's films are consistent festival favorites, screening at over 40 film festivals.
 Their short documentary Pablo’s Villa was the recipient of the 2014 ATOM Award for Best Australian Short Documentary, and Central Texas Barbecue was awarded Best Short Film at the 2015 New York Food Film Festival.

 Partners in life as well as art, Matthew and Rose have collaborated for over a decade.
 They work together as a two-person crew - Matthew as director and cinematographer, Rose as producer and sound recordist.
 Their films seek to tell global stories about the power of community, the role of tradition, and how unique cultural experiences shape the human condition.

-For screening or sales inquiries, or to send us photos of your dogs, use the contact details below!
+For screening or sales inquiries, or to send us photos of your dogs, email us at: